Afro-Asians in South Asia: African identity

 Many of Afro-Pakistanis are described to have "assimilated" themselves into the "dominant culture".
 The Sheedis have assimilated into Pakistani Baloch culture; the instrument, songs and dance of the Sheedis appear to be derived from Africa.
 Linguistically, Makranis are Balochi and Sindhi.
 Their local culture has been influential in shaping the dominant culture of Pakistan.
 The musical anthem of the ruling Pakistan Peoples Party, Bija Teer, is a Balochi song in the musical style of the Sheedis with African style rhythm and drums.

-African Diaspora in Sri Lanka
+Sri Lanka

 The Sri Lankan Kaffirs (cafrinhas in Portuguese, rendered as kāpiriyō (කාපිරි) in Sinhala and kāpili (காப்பிலி) in Tamil), are a Sri Lankan community that emerged in the 16th-century due to Portuguese colonialism.

 Imperialism

 When Dutch colonialists arrived around 1600, the Kaffirs worked on cinnamon plantations along the southern coast.
 The ancestors of the Kaffirs were chained and forced by the Dutch to serve in the Sinhalese Kingdom.
 Following the successful repulsion of the Dutch by the Sinhalese in 1796, the Kaffirs faced further marginalization due to an influx of Indian laborers brought in by the British, who predominantly took up roles on tea and rubber estates.
 The descendants of the original Africans, known as Kaffirs, continue to exist in isolated communities along the coastal regions of Trincomalee, Batticaloa, and Negombo on the island.